Conformal e-prediction: Introduction

+\iftoggle{FULL}{\bluebegin Another, perhaps less important, advantage of conformal p-prediction is that conformal predictors are more invariant w.r.\ to the choice of the nonconformity measure: they only depends on the nonconformity order rather than the nonconformity measure per se. \blueend}{}

-Conformal e-prediction was superseded by conformal (p-)prediction mainly for two reasons: \begin{enumerate} \item Conformal predictions can be packaged as prediction sets \cite[Section 2.2]{Vovk/etal:2005book}, in which case the property of validity of conformal predictors is very easy to state: we just say that the probability of error is at most $\epsilon$ for a pre-specified significance level $\epsilon$ \cite[Proposition~2.3]{Vovk/etal:2005book}. \item In the on-line mode of prediction, smoothed conformal predictors make errors independently, and so small probabilities of errors manifest themselves, with high probability, as a low frequency of errors \cite[Corollary~2.5]{Vovk/etal:2005book}. \end{enumerate} These are important advantages of conformal p-prediction, which do not appear to be counterbalanced by any clear disadvantages.
+Another reason for conformal e-prediction losing its popularity may have been the finding in 2002 \cite[Theorem~1]{Vovk:2002FOCS} that, in the on-line mode of prediction, smoothed conformal predictors make errors independently.
+An important corollary of this stronger property of validity is that small probabilities of errors manifest themselves, with high probability, as a low frequency of errors \cite[Corollary~2.5]{Vovk/etal:2022book}.

+\iftoggle{FULL}{\bluebegin \textbf{For the sister paper:} A third advantage of conformal prediction is that the strong property of validity found in \cite[Theorem~1]{Vovk:2002FOCS} allows us to test the assumption of exchangeability.
+This strong property can be stated as the independence of the conformal p-values output at different steps, and to test exchangeability, we can bet against the conformal p-values being independent and uniformly distributed.
+This led to the introduction in 2003 \cite{Vovk/etal:2003ICML} of conformal test martingales.
+(They were discussed, albeit without going beyond \cite{Vovk/etal:2003ICML}, in the first edition of \cite{Vovk/etal:2022book}.)
+For a long time, nothing was known about the efficiency of conformal test martingales, and first results about their efficiency appeared in 2019 (see \cite{Vovk:2021-full}); this is a major topic of \cite[Part~III]{Vovk/etal:2022book}. \blueend}{}

+The last advantage of conformal prediction that we discuss in this section was found only in 2017 \cite{Vovk/etal:2019ML}, and so it did not contribute to the eclipse of conformal e-prediction in the early 2000s.
+It was the discovery of conformal predictive distributions, motivated by \cite{Shen/etal:2018}: in the case of regression, smoothed conformal prediction may produce ``conformal predictive distributions'', which are automatically well-calibrated.

+In this paper we will look systematically at these advantages of conformal prediction except for the last one, which will only be briefly discussed in the concluding section.
+On one hand, the favourable properties of conformal prediction are often partially satisfied by conformal e-prediction.
+And on the other hand, conformal e-prediction has several advantages of its own.

+For simplicity, in \iftoggle{FULL}{\bluebegin most of \blueend}{}this paper \iftoggle{FULL}{\bluebegin(Sect.~\ref{sec:OCM} is the only exception) \blueend}{} we consider IID (or at least exchangeable) data and concentrate on the problem of pattern recognition (also known as classification). \iftoggle{FULL}{\bluebegin We mention regression only occasionally. \blueend}{} We start in Sect.~\ref{sec:CeP} from the definition of conformal e-prediction and continue in Sect.~\ref{sec:validity} with discussing its validity.
+The simplest property of validity (Proposition~\ref{prop:space} in Sect.~\ref{sec:validity}) consists in conformal e-predictors producing at each step a valid e-value for the true label: namely, its expectation is at most 1 at each step; the general notion of e-value is introduced right after Proposition~\ref{prop:space}.
+Since the expectation is the average over the sample space, we can say that conformal e-predictors are valid in the space domain, or space-wise.
+A complementary notion of efficiency is efficiency in the time domain, which we consider next.